Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 ### 🏦 Governance + Upgradeability

-_The way to make a protocol truly upgradeable is to design a meta-protocol that is not upgradeable._
+_The way to make a protocol truly upgradeable is to design a meta-protocol._

 ---v